fonttools/fonttools/Doc/source/designspaceLib/readme.rst

 -  ``filename``: required, string.
 A path to the source file, relative to the root path of this document.
 The path can be at the same level as the document or lower.
+-  ``layer``: optional, string.
+The name of the layer in the source file.
+   If no layer is given assume it is the foreground layer.
+The layer names should follow the conventions layed out in the .. _http://unifiedfontobject.org/versions/ufo3/layercontents.plist/

 ..
 31-lib-element: